aimat-lab/cluster-hyperopt-tutorial/README.md

                          # cirumvent the problem of time outs in the cluster
     observation_budget: TODO # Max number of trials
     parallel_bandwidth: TODO # Number of parallel evaluations
-    conda_env: TODO # name of the conda env used for the model
+    conda_env: TODO # name of the conda env used for the model.
+This is E1, see "Section 1: Preconditions"
   parameters:
     TODO
   metrics: